Blaneczek/PocManUE/README.md

 ![classic](https://github.com/user-attachments/assets/ce96ebc4-ab6e-4dd2-b071-04a50cc9f48d) ![maze](https://github.com/user-attachments/assets/fdb5eef9-ad6c-4365-8f17-94dc7729361c)

 # Introduction
-Pocman is a complete game developed in Unreal Engine 5 and C++ as part of my portfolio.
+Pocman is a complete game developed in Unreal Engine 5 and C++ as a part of my portfolio.
 It allows you to play in 2 different modes and has spline based movement.

 # Playable game
 The game is fully playable.
 The build can be downloaded on the itchi.io platform: